 Frigid temps can cause multiple table problems including reading SIM cards, executing processing operations, and physical damage like screen shattering.

 If the device is charged too soon after bringing it in from the cold, your tablet is vulnerable to condensation under the display, making the screen hard to read, and possibly permanently damaged.

 With the threat of COVID-19 lingering into the winter, many organizations are requiring their drivers to leave their devices in their vehicles overnight or for extended periods of time to help reduce the chances for infection and transmission of the virus.
 Keep in mind that if devices are removed from the vehicle, it should be limited to under five minutes of exposure.

 To protect your technology investment and keep your drivers and your business up and running this winter, start with the vehicle mounts you use for your tablets.
-GPS Lockbox’s patent pending ATMOS, the world’s first temperature regulated mounts for tablets can ensure the performance of your devices, even when your drivers leave their tablets in their vehicle during cold temperatures.
+GPS Lockbox’s patented ATMOS, the world’s first temperature regulated mounts for tablets can ensure the performance of your devices, even when your drivers leave their tablets in their vehicle during cold temperatures.

 ATMOS’s innovative integrated heating system alleviates the cooling issues by syncing to your device’s working temperature ranges and automatically sustaining its normal temperature for continuous charging.
 ATMOS also features:

 - Magnetic quick-connect charging port reduces wear and tear.